lbhoe/lbhoe.github.io/_posts/2022-12-29-holiday-hack-challenge-2022.md

 app(1).php:    saveAs(blob1, 'Ref_Sept24-2020.zip');
 ```

 Attackers used bad TLS certificates in this traffic.
 Which countries were they registered to?
-Submit the names of the countries in alphabetical order separated by a comma (Ex\: Norway, South Korea).
+Submit the names of the countries in alphabetical order separated by a comma `(Ex: Norway, South Korea)`.

 `Israel, South Sudan`

-NetworkMiner (Files \> Filter for TlsCertificate \> Observed that \{C\: IL, SS, US\})
+NetworkMiner `(Files > Filter for TlsCertificate > Observed that {C: IL, SS, US})`

 ![image](/assets/img/holiday_hack_challenge_2022/905388acaa6b4020c6687d87fd0a143e906f6eab38ba6707267f41020cf6f9d3.png)